 A 100-day celebration is traditional in Chinese culture, as it is in some other Asian countries as well.
 While get-togethers are also common at the end of the baby’s first month, the 100-day one is preferred because it marks the end of the most vulnerable period for new babies and mums or, in some cases, an end to confinement.

-This celebration used to be fairly traditional with symbolic gifts, gold jewellery and red packet handed down from the older family members and well-wishers, as well as prayers and auspicious food being offered by the parents to their ancestors.
+This celebration used to be fairly traditional with symbolic gifts, gold jewellery and red packets handed down from the older family members and well-wishers, as well as prayers and auspicious food being offered by the parents to their ancestors.
 In addition to this, often a lock of the baby’s hair would be cut and the bub would get his or her Chinese name (even if the Western name was already announced).
 The proud parents would also distribute red eggs (symbols of fertility) and pickled ginger to the guests.
 Nowadays, things are not quite as traditional and each couple is free to make up its own family traditions for this special day.

 100 Days Celebration Party Venues